 Note:

-- Make sure that the turbine wheel does not touch the turbocharger housing.
-If the wheel is rubbing, this may indicate an internal turbocharger failure.
+- Make sure the turbine wheel does not touch the turbocharger housing.
+If the wheel does touch, this may indicate an internal turbocharger failure.

 If there is damage to the turbine blades, replace the turbocharger.